codeship/shipyard/styleguide/utilities/border-radius.md

 ---

 ## Responsive Options `.rounded-{ breakpoint }-{ direction }`
-<p class="text-light margin-bottom-md">The examples below demonstrate the utility classes on each breakpoint.</p>
+The examples below demonstrate the utility classes on each breakpoint.
+{: .section-description }

 ```html
 {% for direction in page.directions -%}